-The following are four of the major theories proposed to explain liking, love, and emotional attachment.
+The following are four of the major theories proposed to explain love and other emotional attachments.

 According to psychologist Elaine Hatfield and her colleagues, there are two basic types of love: compassionate love and passionate love.
 Compassionate love is characterized by mutual respect, attachment, affection and trust.
 Compassionate love usually develops out of feelings of mutual understanding and shared respect for one another.